Bronn1/The-Vocab/README.md

 # The-Vocab

 ## About
-Cross-platform mobile and desktop flashcard app for language learning with ability to listen pronunciation.
+Cross-platform mobile and desktop flashcard app for language learning with ability to listen to pronunciation.
 Currently supports only 3 languages.
 Can be built up with buildozer for IOS/Android.

 ## Installation